Jagadish Chandra Bose: Early life and education

 Through the recommendation of Anandamohan Bose, his brother-in-law and the first Indian Wrangler at the University of Cambridge, Bose secured admission in Christ's College, Cambridge to study natural sciences.
 In 1884 he received a BA (Natural Sciences Tripos) from the University of Cambridge as well as a BSc from the University College London affiliated under University of London in 1883.

 Among Bose's teachers at Cambridge were Lord Rayleigh, Michael Foster, James Dewar, Francis Darwin, Francis Balfour, and Sidney Vines.
 While at Cambridge, he met University of Edinburgh student Prafulla Chandra Roy, with whom he became close friends.
-In 1887, Bose married feminist and social worker Abala Bose.
+In February 1887, Bose married feminist and social worker Abala Bose.

 Professorship at Presidency College

 After obtaining a degree from the University of Cambridge Bose returned to India.
 Henry Fawcett had given Bose an introduction to Lord Ripon, the Viceroy of India, who recommended him for a post to the Director of Public Instruction in Kolkata.
 In those days such posts in the Imperial Education Service were usually reserved for Europeans.
 Bose was appointed as an officiating professor of physics at Presidency College.
-Although the principal Charles Henry Tawney and Director of Education Alfred Woodley Croft were reluctant to appoint him, Bose took up his post in January of 1885.
+Although the principal Charles Henry Tawney and Director of Education Alfred Woodley Croft were reluctant to appoint him, Bose took up his post in January 1885.

 At that time, an Indian professor was paid two thirds the salary of a European and since his appointment was considered temporary, his salary was further halved, making his salary one-third that of his European peers.
 As a protest, Bose did not accept his salary and worked without remuneration for the first three years at Presidency College.

 He was popular among the students for his teaching style and demonstration of experiments.
 He got rid of the roll call.
-After three years’ work in this temporary post, the value of his professorial work was recognized by the principal Tawney and the director Croft, making Bose’s appointment permanent, with retrospective effect.
+After three years in this temporary post, the value of his professorial work was recognized by Tawney and Croft, who made Bose's appointment permanent with retrospective effect.
 Bose received his full pay for the last three years in a lump sum.
-But another source states that his appointment was made permanent on 21 September 1903, some 8 years after his joining the college.
+However, another source states that his appointment was made permanent on 21 September 1903, some 8 years after his joining the college.

-Bose used his own money to fund his different research projects as well as receiving funding and support from the social activist nun Sister Nivedita.
+Bose used his own money to fund his research projects as well as receiving funding and support from the social activist nun Sister Nivedita.